 The purpose of this document is to provide information as to recent developments in the law.
 It does not contain a full analysis of the law nor does it constitute an opinion of Pallett Valo LLP or any member of the Firm on the points of law discussed.

-If you would like additional copies of the bulletin, or know of anyone who would be interested in joining our mailing list, please contact Jenny Chiu at jchiu@pallettvalo.com.
+If you would like additional copies of the bulletin, or know of anyone who would be interested in joining our mailing list, please contact Marketing Coordinator at marketing@pallettvalo.com.